jamesbeltonIBM/twitteranalysis/README.md

 This project provides the code needed to deploy a front end to a node-red Twitter Analysis application.
 Click the button below to deploy to the IBM Cloud.
+Code has been originally written by Chyld Medford <chyld.medford@gmail.com> and modified as required.

 <a href="https://bluemix.net/deploy?repository=<git_repository_URL>&branch=<git_branch>"><img src="https://bluemix.net/deploy/button.png" alt="Deploy to Bluemix"></a>